MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

 ### MSBuild tasks

 To invoke an actual build tool, the target needs to call an MSBuild task.
 There is a basic [Exec task](../msbuild/exec-task.md) that allows you to specify a command line to run.
-However, build tools usually have many options and many inputs and outputs to track for incremental builds, so it makes more sense to have special tasks for them.
+However, build tools usually have many options, inputs. and outputs to track for incremental builds, so it makes more sense to have special tasks for them.
 For instance, the `CL` task translates MSBuild properties into CL.exe switches, writes them into a response file, and calls CL.exe.
-It also tracks all input and output files for the subsequent incremental builds.
+It also tracks all input and output files for later incremental builds.
 For more information, see [incremental build and up-to-date check](#incremental-build-and-up-to-date-check).

-The Microsoft.Cpp.Common.Tasks.dll contains code to implement these tasks:
+The Microsoft.Cpp.Common.Tasks.dll implements these tasks:

 - `BSCMake`